Interface

 All of a sudden Nikola came alive, and grabbed me by the hand. <<I'm sorry it didn't work out, honey.
 Maybe next time.>>

-<<Nikola wouldn't say honey>> I said, and I reached for the eject button.
+<<Nikola wouldn't say "honey">> I said, and I reached for the eject button.

-ESCAPISM MIGHT BE A BIG INDUSTRY, BUT THE CULTURE of the brown paper bag still persists.
+ESCAPISM MIGHT BE A BIG INDUSTRY, but the culture of the brown paper bag still persists.
 The first Friday of every month was always embarrassing.

 As usual I got to work to find my colleagues had ripped open my II catalogue, and were leafing through its graphic contents.

-<<Choose your fantasy>> Leiji was saying. <<Gay, straight, group, movie star - it's all available and more.
+<<Choose your fantasy>> Ryusei was saying. <<Gay, straight, group, movie star - it's all available and more.
 Romp a farmboy in the back of a tractor in Stalinist Ukraine, or for the more romantic, share a racy weekend with two ladies from the court of Queen Victoria.>>

 <<What's the problem>> me trying to grab the catalogue from him. <<I mean, if it feels good, what's the problem?>>

-<<A hooker can make you feel good>> Leiji said <<but you would have to be desperate to rent one.
+<<A hooker can make you feel good>> Ryusei said <<but you would have to be desperate to rent one.
 But wait, there's something interesting here.
-The Reality Check program. ``Instead of just getting it on with an animated gif, the Reality Check program allows couples and participants to deepen their sexual bliss in the sensual ethers of cyberspace.
-Perfect for long-distance relationships.''
-So, the two of you could jack in together and have sex through the computer!
-That's my idea of Interface, although I'm not sure I'd trust them synthesisng me - they could decide to keep my double as a permanent attraction at the Institute, or sell copies to bored housewives over the Internet.>>
+The Swingers Dungeon program. <Instead of just getting it on with an animated gif, Swingers is a place where curious and adventurous participants to deepen their erotic connection in the sensual ethers of cyberspace.
+Perfect for long-distance relationships."
+So, the two of you could jack in together and make love through the machine!
+That's my idea of Interface, although I'm not sure I'd trust them synthesizing me - they could decide to keep my double as a permanent attraction at the Institute, or sell copies to bored housewives over the Internet.>>

-<<I can't believe it's really you>> she said.
-I nearly fainted. <<Why didn't you leave your address with Interface?
+<<Why didn't you leave your address with Interface?
 I've been looking all over the city for you!>>

-CASSIUS CROON (c)opyright Rob Sullivan 1996-2023.
+CASSIUS CROON (c)opyright Rob Sullivan 1996-2024.
 Contact the author for all your criticisms and feedbacks.